-The Company continues to use the resources of independent national and international brokers to represent the Company's Cold-Eeze(R) products, which selling structure provides cost efficiencies that benefit the Company.
+The Company continues to use the resources of independent national and international brokers to represent the Company's Cold-Eeze(R) products, which provides cost efficiencies that benefit the Company.

-In January 2000, the Company formed Darius International, Inc., a direct selling organization specializing in proprietary health and wellness products.
+In January 2000, the Company formed Darius International Inc., a direct selling organization specializing in proprietary health and wellness products.
 Darius International was formed to implement Company strategy as a means of introducing new products to the marketplace through alternative distribution channels by utilizing a network of independent distributors.
+On January 2, 2001, the Company acquired certain assets and assumed certain liabilities of a privately held company involved in the direct marketing and distribution of health and wellness products.
+This entity, which is a wholly owned subsidiary of Darius International Inc., is based in Utah.

-In July 2000, the Company acquired a 60% ownership position in Caribbean Pacific Natural Products Inc., an Orlando, Florida based company.
-Caribbean Pacific Natural Products is a leading developer and marketer of all-natural sun and skin care products for luxury resorts, theme parks and spas.
-Caribbean Pacific Natural Products has developed markets for its products both domestically and abroad.
+In July 2000, the Company acquired a 60% ownership position in Caribbean Pacific Natural Products, Inc., an Orlando, Florida based company.
+Caribbean Pacific Natural Products is a leading developer and marketer of all-natural sun-care and skincare products for luxury resorts, theme parks and spas.
+Caribbean Pacific Natural Products has developed markets for its products both domestic and international.